 In order to be eligible for Maternity/Paternity Leave under this section, the employee is required to give two (2) weeks notice if feasible to his or her Department Head in advance of the anticipated date of departure, stating his or her intention to return and anticipated date of return.
 Upon his or her return to work, the employee is entitled to be restored to his or her previous position or to a similar position, which has the same status and pay rate as her previous position, and to the length of service credit and seniority as of the date of his or her leave.
-If the employee shall be provided the same opportunities and rights afforded other employees in his or her job title.
+If the employee's position is no longer available as a result of a reduction in force, the employee shall be provided the same opportunities and rights afforded other employees in his or her job title.